-Issues With Sustainable Seafood
+Issues With Sustainable Seafood Certification

-In my opinion Seafood Watch has good intentions and uses the best data available to them to make suggestions to consumers.
+In my opinion, Seafood Watch has good intentions and uses the best data available to them to make suggestions to consumers.
 They also do not issue Eco-labels themselves, but instead allow other organizations to use their standards.
-However I find that the information Seafood Watch paints with a broad brush and sometimes puts out contradictory information.
+However, I also find that information Seafood Watch paints with a broad brush and sometimes puts out contradictory information.

 One of the problems I see with the Eco-labeling organizations like MSC is that most of these products are harvested on an industrial scale.
 I come from a family of small-time fishermen that for the most part, has transitioned out of the industry.
 Gloucester had no factory ships…my father, grandfathers and great-grandfathers saw these monstrous ships arrive on our local banks and by the 1960’s were sucking Georges Bank dry.

-For a lot of the so-called \”sustainably harvested\” fish, including the popular frozen-at-sea (FAS) products, they have a lot more in common with this \”agribusiness of the seas” than the 60-100 foot vessels that make up many local fleets.
+For a lot of the so-called “sustainably harvested” fish, including the popular frozen-at-sea (FAS) products, they have a lot more in common with this “agribusiness of the seas” than the 60–100-foot vessels that make up many local fleets.
 I would rather see a fleet of 100-150 small, privately owned vessels versus 8-10 freezer/factory trawlers.
 These smaller fisheries, many of which meet or exceed certification standards, simply cannot afford to pay for the badge – they don’t give them out for free.
+These small fisheries also have to compete on the open market against these “certified” fisheries.
 This kind of sustainability – if sustainable at all – is the antithesis of the locavore/organic/slow foods concepts that have become popular.

 There is too much money at stake and way, way too much mislabeled/uninspected/imported fish for this to be on the up and up.
-A 2016 article in the British magazine Private Eye reported MSC’s main source of income is licensing of its highly sought after label.
+A 2016 article in the British magazine Private Eye reported MSC’s main source of income is the licensing of its highly sought after label.
 To increase revenue MSC has allegedly lowered its sustainability standards.

 Though seafood labeling programs seek to increase seafood traceability and transparency in the supply chain, they also provide financial incentives for suppliers to make the supply less transparent (Miller and Mariani 2010)

 – The Role of Underutilized Fish in New England’s Seafood System

 Just like the dolphin-safe tuna issue in the 1990’s, processors know the consumer is put at ease by friendly or official-looking labels on the product.
 In most cases the consumer, faced with otherwise identical packages, will make a purchasing decision based on the presence of such a badge or label.
 But what good is a label if you can’t tell where the fish is from?

 With roughly 90% of America’s fish imported, it is almost impossible to track where and how the fish was caught (NOAA 2013b).
 Pramod et al. (2014) estimated that 20 – 32% of the imported fish that Americans consume originates from illegal fishing or unreported catches.

 – The Role of Underutilized Fish in New England’s Seafood System

 One Sustainable Solution: Buy Local

 There was a time when commercial fishing in the US could be a free for all.
 Those days are over.
 The industry of my youth had a lot of older men with big loans grabbing what was left so they could retire.
 Times have changed somewhat, it’s still a very dangerous business with huge overhead expenses, but nobody wants to be the last one out there.
 The captains of today were kids when things got really bad, they don’t want to see history repeat, they want the resource and the livelihood to be passed down.